-- 1) Check all SVPs, using CARIS Sound Velocity Editor to look for any fliers or other problems with the cast. - 2) Display SVP Positions in CARIS with the MBES data open. - 3) From the HDCS_Data folder, select the folder for one line from each boat day.
-Use a text editor to compare the SVP file listed to the cast that the acquisition log query lists as being applied. - 4) Make sure that all casts listed in the acquisition logs have been copied to the appropriate folders to be applied to the data. - 5) Insure that the concatenated folder contains all SV files for that vessel. - 6) If discrepancies are found, assess whether SV should be re-applied.
+- Display SVP Positions in CARIS with the MBES data open to look for any gross positioning errors. - 3) From the HDCS Data folder, select the folder for one line from each boat day.
+Use a text editor to compare the SVP file listed to the cast that the acquisition log query lists as being applied.

+- 4) Make sure that all casts listed in the acquisition logs have been copied to the appropriate folders to be applied to the data. - 5) Insure that the master concatenated file contains all SV files for that vessel. - 6) If discrepancies are found, assess whether SV should be re-applied.